WICG/raw-clipboard-access/explainer.md

 // Basic raw clipboard write example. const imageResponse = await fetch('myImage.png');
 const image = await imageResponse.blob();
+const proprietaryFormat = await proprietaryEncode(image);
 const text = new Blob(['this is an image'], {type: 'text/plain'});
-// The developer should ensure that items are appropriately encoded/decoded
-// for the platform the web app is running on. if (navigator.clipboard.platform !== 'Windows') { return; }

 const clipboard_item = new ClipboardItem({
-  'text/plain': text, /* This first item in the dict will be written first. */ 'image/png': image   /* This second in the dict will be written second. */ },
+  'image/png': image, /* This first item in the dict will be written first. */ 'text/plain': text, /* This second in the dict will be written second. */ 'my/format': proprietaryFormat /* This format may not be supported without Raw Clipboard Access */ },
 {raw: true} // This is an optional argument, which defaults to false.
             // The entire write / ClipboardItem must be either re-encoded or raw.